GATECH-EIC/BNS-GCN/README.md

 ### Run Customized Settings

 You may adjust `--n-partitions` and `--sampling-rate` to reproduce the results of BNS-GCN under other settings.
 To verify the exact throughput or time breakdown of BNS-GCN, please add `--no-eval` argument to skip the evaluation step.
 You may also use the argument `--partition-method=random` to explore the performance of BNS-GCN with random partition.

+### Run with Multiple Compute Nodes

+Our code base also supports distributed GCN training with multiple compute nodes.
+To achieve this, you should specify `--master-addr`, `--node-rank` and `--parts-per-node` for each compute node.
+An example is provided in `scripts/reddit_full.sh` where we train the Reddit graph over 4 compute nodes, each of which contains 10 GPUs, with 40 partitions in total.
+You should run the command on each node and specify the corresponding node rank.

+If the compute nodes do not share storage, you should partition the graph in a single device first and manually distribute the partitions to other compute nodes.
+When run the training script, please enable `--skip-partition` argument.